-Day-2: Guided sightseeing around of the Kathmandu valley.
+Day-2: Guided sightseeing around Kathmandu valley.

-Day-9:Trek to Thangnak (4350m)Today we will have amazing mountain views as we continue north up the Hinku Valley.
+Day-9:Trek to Thangnak (4350m)We see amazing mountain views when we head north into the Hinku Valley.
 The trail gently climbs along the west bank of the Hinku River.
-Spectacular mountains, such as Kusum Kangari to the west and Mera Peak to the east, will be in view throughout the morning.
-We will make our way up onto the meadows on the western side of the Hinku Valley as we climb above the tree line.
-Here we will stop for lunch.
-Throughout the afternoon, we will traverse meadows and hill slopes, dotted with grazing yaks, until we reach the settlement of Tangnak (4,350m, 14,268ft).
+Spectacular mountains, such as Kusum Kangari to the west and east is Mera Peak, will be in view throughout the morning.
+Trekking onto the meadows on the western side of the Hinku Valley, we eventually climb above the tree line.
+Here we stop for lunch.
+Throughout the afternoon, we traverse meadows and hill slopes, dotted with grazing yaks, until the settlement of Tangnak (4,350m, 14,268ft).
 If it's been a snowy season, the sound of avalanches will soon be familiar.
 We are approaching the heart of the high Himalaya.
-Camp (BLD)

-Day-10:Trek to Khare (5100m)Today we will climb above 5,000 m (16,400ft) for the first time.
-Our hike up to Khare (5,100m, 16,728ft) is short, but we will take it slowly, with frequent stops to soak up the incredible surroundings.
+Day-10:Trek to Khare (5100m)The climb takes us above 5,000 m (16,400ft).
+Our hike up to Khare (5,100m, 16,728ft) is short, if slowly, with frequent stops gives us time to soak up incredible surroundings.
 The trail heads eastward out of Tangnag, along the lateral moraine of the Dig Glacier.
-We will pause to climb up the moraine for a view of the pristine Sabai Tso glacial Lake A drop in lake level, caused by a recent rupture of the natural dam the held the lake, is clearly visible.
-We will arrive at Khare in the early afternoon and have lunch.
-From Khare, the beautiful north face of Mera Peak is in plain view and Mera glacier spills steeply down into the valley.
-Camp.
-(BLD)
+We climb the moraine for a view of the pristine Sabai Tso glacial Lake.
+We arrive at Khare in the early afternoon and have lunch.
+From Khare, the beautiful north face of Mera Peak appears in plain view and Mera glacier spills steeply down the valley.

-Day-13: Continue to High Camp (5800m)We have a short, steep climb up to High camp, but we will take it very slowly so that we allow for the altitude gain.
+Day-13: Continue to High Camp (5800m)A short, steep climb takes us to High camp, but we take it very slowly so that we allow for altitude gains.
 At 5,800 m (19,025ft), high camp is nestled behind a large rock outcrop.
-We will arrive here by lunch and spend the afternoon relaxing and further acclimatizing.
-We make preparation for the next day to get to the summit.
-Camp.
-(BLD)
+We arrive here by lunch and spend the afternoon relaxing and further acclimatizing and making preparations for the next day to get to the summit.

-Day-14: Summit Mera Peak (6,654 m)Today we go to the summit at 21,830 ft from where the views of Pumori (7,161 m) Lhotse (8,516 m), Makalu (8,463 m), Lobuche (6,145 m) Cho Oyu (8,201 m) are spectacular.
-We will depart high camp before dawn.
+Day-14: Summit Mera Peak (6,654 m)We climb to the summit at 21,830 ft from where the views of Pumori (7,161 m) Lhotse (8,516 m), Makalu (8,463 m), Lobuche (6,145 m) Cho Oyu (8,201 m) are spectacular.
+We depart high camp before dawn.
 The climb up to the higher northern summit is straight forward, but will take 6-7 hours.
-The reward is one of the world's most spectacular mountain views, including Everest and Lhotse just to the north, Cho Oyu to the northwest, and Kanchenjunga and Makalu to the east.
-We will then make our way down to Mera La for lunch and to Khare to camp for the night.
-(BLD)
+The reward is the world's most spectacular mountain views, including Everest and Lhotse just to the north, Cho Oyu to the northwest, and Kanchenjunga and Makalu on the eastern side.
+We then make our way down to Mera La for lunch and to Khare to camp.

 Day-17-19:Over the course of the next 3 days, retrace our steps and drive back down to Lukla, camping overnight.
-(BLD)

 Day-20: Flight: Lukla (2,840m) - Kathmandu (1,310m).

-Day-21:Free day to explore, and enjoy
+Day-21:Free at leisure to explore, and enjoy

 Day-22: Final Departure.